Ultimate Guide To Archery Bows 101

 From shopping to shooting, finding your perfect bow has never been easier.
 Be sure to keep these tips in mind during your next archery lesson or trip to the shop!
 Before you go, don’t forget to check out more from Crow Survival on everything archery.

-This video has been included for its clarification of the topic matter.
-Credit goes to
+This video has been included to clarify the topic.
+Credit goes to Jennifer Delaney

 Conclusion

 The recurve bow has limbs that curve away from the archer when unstrung, which gives it additional power compared to a longbow of the same length.
 Recurve bows are popular in Olympic archery and other competitive archery events.
-They are generally more compact and portable than longbows and can be disassembled for ease of transportation.
+They are generally more compact and portable than longbows and can be disassembled for easy transportation.
 Recurve bows can be used by beginners with proper training and practice.